kucharskimaciej/dm-es6-app-seed/README.md

 # dm-es6-app-seed
-Application seed for the Devmeetings' ES6 app
+Application seed for the DevMeetings' ES6 app

 ## Installation